tkhq/qos/README.md

-qiq mafs
+Quick start

 ```
-# start server
-maker server

-# start client
+# run tests
-make client
+cargo test --all

-# make code pretttty
+# format code
 cargo +nightly fmt
 ```

+# Key parts

-# Enclave
+## Enclave

 - houses nitro server

-# Host
+## Host

 - EC2 instance where the nitro enclave lives inside
 - has client for talking to nitro enclave
 - has server for incoming request from outside world

-# End user
+## End user

 - Anything making request to host

-### Decisions / Things to Revisit:
+# Decisions / Things to Revisit:

 - Use Serde in `qos-core`.
-We've decided to do this right now for agility; but we should probably make our own simple macro.
+We've decided to do this right now for agility; but we should probably make our own simple macro or find a secure serialization lib (look into borsch?)

-TODO:
+# TODO:

-- zeke use end_to_end eq for protocol message
+- Cli for posting shards, nsm attestation flow
-- sanity check vsock - aws or qemu
+- Sanity check vsock - aws or qemu
-- big: aws attestation flow - cannot be developed locally
+- Run deployed aws attestation flow (save nsm responses for stubbing)
-- shamir logic
+- Smart shamir logic in enclave, don't randomly reconstruct
-  - simple cli for posting shards
-- no default features for all crates